All Episodes

 So when you're saying what happened in other countries versus what happened here, we don't even think it's going to be as bad as it was in other countries.

-how wrong they were.
+How wrong they were.

-And, you know, it is, the mayor, He's even worse.
+And, you know, it is the mayor, he's even worse.

 I don't even know what to say about this guy.

-We have been preparing for jarring to see Mayor Bloomberg at Mike Bloomberg pay millions to rewrite history.
+Jarring to see Mayor Bloomberg at Mike Bloomberg pay millions to rewrite history.

-Well, Bloomberg at least bought for 500 ventilators.
+Well, Bloomberg at least bought 500 ventilators.

 The guy that didn't maintain them was de Blasio.